 PLAB 1 Test

-The PLAB 1 Test is held twice a year when an aspirant has to register for the test 5 weeks prior to the test date.
-The tests can be taken in countries like Canada, Australia, India, Sri Lanka, Pakistan, Egypt, Bangladesh, and Nigeria.
+The PLAB 1 Test is held twice a year where an aspirant has to register for the test 5 weeks prior to the test date.

 - Duration :3 hours